agourlay/omnibus/README.md

 Of course you are free to use reactive modes on composed subscriptions.
 Just be ready to handle the flow of data if you target a root topic with the replay mode :D

-## Administration and statistics
+## Administration

+All administration features are protected by http basic authentication. (better than nothing) By defaukt the admin credential is `admin/omnibus`, this can be changed it the configuration file.

+The administration module exposes two APIs

+- `DELETE /admin/topics/{topic-name}` to delete a topic and its subtopics
+- `GET /admin/leaves` to retrieve all the topic leaves

-You can access the administration interface running on http://localhost:8080/ with the default authentication admin/omnibus.(still a work in progress)
+You can also access the administration web interface running on http://localhost:8080/.(still a work in progress)

+## Monitoring

-If you just want to get the raw data, omnibus exposes statistics concerning all topics and the system itself following three modes.
+If you just want to get raw data about usage, omnibus exposes statistics concerning all topics and the system itself following three modes.

 - `live` : get the current statistics. (default mode)
   - e.g  http://localhost:8080/stats/topics/animals/furry/